 If planned carefully, regardless of a student's college or specialization, Penn State students may enroll in courses abroad that apply toward degree requirements.
 Students can explore opportunities and identify courses that are available through study abroad using the Program Search.

 Student's International Cultures requirement is satisfied by education abroad courses designated as IL.

-Students are not able to satisfy the General Education Health Activity requirement while abroad.
+Students are not able to take sport activity courses (e.g., yoga, sailing) while abroad.

 Cost estimates that detail the anticipated program costs are provided for each program.
 Program costs vary greatly depending on program type, duration, cost of living, and student support services available.

-Student financial aid can be used for most Education Abroad programs.
-Education Abroad works closely with the Office of Student Aid to ensure that additional costs incurred by participants are considered when evaluating financial need.
+Student financial aid can be used for most Penn State Education Abroad programs.
+Education Abroad works closely with the Office of Student Aid to ensure that additional costs incurred by participants are considered when evaluating the student's cost of attendance.
 Education Abroad also has some scholarships available for qualified students who demonstrate financial need.
 Information on a variety of additional scholarships and grants specifically for overseas study may be obtained through Education Abroad.

 Typically, program application deadlines are

 Application deadlines.
-Program Application Deadline Fall: January 20 Spring: May 1 (select programs reopen with a September 15 deadline) Yearlong: January 20 Summer: February 1
+Program Application Deadline Fall March 1 (some exceptions with a January 20 deadline) Spring May 1 (some programs reopen with a September 15 deadline) Yearlong March 1 (some exceptions with a January 20 deadline) Summer February 1

 Students should meet with their advisers prior to departure to plan an appropriate schedule of courses for the semester they plan to return to Penn State.
 Several course alternatives should be identified.
-Registration instructions and the Schedule of Courses are available on the web.
+Registration instructions and LionPATH Class Search are available on the web.
 If access to the web is limited while abroad, the student has the option of providing the necessary information to a contact in the United States and asking that person to register for him/her.